rmorabia/radhika.dev/_posts/2014-06-15-what-do-you-deserve.md

 I can't just put in my all one day and only come back to it 20 days later.
 I'll deserve the results I want when I put in my all every single day.

 When I put in my all every single day, the results will be even better than the results I wanted in the first place.
-I'll be so enwrapped in the process and actually enjoying my days, the results I originally wanted will be surpassed many times over.
+I'll be so enwrapped in the process, I'll actuall enjoy my days.
+The results I originally wanted will be surpassed many times over.

 Remember, set small goals every day, and then build on the momentum of completion.
-For example, if you want to read a book, tell yourself you have to read one page.
-Chances are, once that starts, you'll keep reading.
-If not, no problem, find something else to stick for the day.
+For example, if you want to read a book, tell yourself you only have to read one page.
+Chances are, once you start, you'll keep reading.
+If not, no problem, find something else productive that will stick.

 As long as all these goals relate to your results, and you do a little bit each day, you'll reach and surpass in no time.